karim-moftah/Compiler_Project/Docs/task1.md

 public T visitBlock(JavaParser.BlockContext ctx) { return visitChildren(ctx); }
 ```

-The First we will be modified to capture all classes' blocks and the second will be modified to capture any other block inside the class
+The First we will be modifying to capture all classes' blocks and the second will be modified to capture any other block inside the class

 ## Procedure
 The file `MyVisitorParser.java` holds all the functionality of capturing occurrences of all kinds of blocks